-The germination percentages of ovules cultured from 4, 6 or 8 WAP directly on media containing 3%, 6% or 9% sucrose are presented in Table 3.
-The percentages of germination increased with increasing the ages of ovules, from on average 19% to 52%.
-However, the germination percentages did not differ significantly between the three sucrose concentrations, at none of the three starting dates of ovule culture.
+The germination percentages after ovule culture started at 4, 6 and 8 WAP of ovules cultured on media containing 3%, 6% or 9% sucrose are presented in Table 3.
+The percentages of germination increased in time, from on average 19% to 52%.
+However, the germination percentages did not differ significantly between the three media, at none of the three starting dates of ovule culture.
 On average 34% of the ovules on the plant had developed into seeds.

-No influence was observed of the addition of BAP (0.01 and 0.1 mg/l) to media for ovule culture, at none of the three starting dates.
-The germination percentages were also not influenced by placing the ovules on liquid-shaken medium (until 16 WAP) as compared to solidified media.
-Interactions between the application time of ovule culture and the medium used were not found in both experiments.
-The germination percentages increased with increasing the ages of ovules, comparable to the germination percentages shown in Table 3.
+No influence was observed of the addition of BAP (0.01 and 0.1 mg/l) to media for ovule culture, at none of the three starting dates (Table 4).
+Interactions between the application time of ovule culture and the medium used were not found.
+The germination percentages increased in time from 1.8% to 31% on average at 8 WAP.
+After maturation on the plant, 20% of the ovules had developed into seed.